Tag: museums

 In 2013, her posts reached us like contraband, circulating among the unconcerned nerd girls.
 She was studying across town, photographing candlelit formals and sun-washed courtyards; her posts slipped into our common rooms like dispatches from a parallel university.
 She made Cambridge look effortless, like a romantic comedy.
 Something both brass and totally American, but novel in the brave new world of Instagram filters.
 Enter Valencia Rock ’n’ Roll from N.Y.C.

 What fascinated me most about Caroline Calloway — with her literary name straight out of Fitzgerald — was the story behind the sparkling façade: the strange duet of authorship and illusion.
-I watched it all from the Anthropology & Archaeology Library (between fantasizing about Sylvia and Ted), the University Library, the Hughes Hall library.
+I watched it all from the Anthropology & Archaeology Library, the University Library, the Hughes Hall library.
 I didn’t feel envy exactly, more like the fascination of seeing someone animate their own myth in real time.
 She’d translated Cambridge in the 21st century into a vivid image.
 In many ways, my experience felt like endurance.
 But then, every myth has someone in the shadows — usually a woman — doing the invisible labor that keeps the illusion intact.

 V. Caroline’s chorus: every drama needs its ghost